ash-project/ash/documentation/tutorials/extending-resources.md

 end
 ```

 Your extension will be automatically supported by the `elixir_sense` extension, showing inline documentation and auto complete as you type.
-For more on that, see {{link:ash:guide:Development Utilities}}.
+For more on that, see p[Development Utilities](/documentation/topics/development-utilities.md)

 ## Making a Base Resource

 The "Base Resource" pattern has been adopted by some as a way to make it easy to ensure that your base extension is used everywhere.
 Instead of using `Ash.Resource` you use `MyApp.Resource`.
-Take a look at the {{link:ash:guide:Development Utilities}} guide if you do this, as you will need to update your formatter configuration, if you are using it.
+Take a look at the [Development Utilities](/documentation/topics/development-utilities.md) guide if you do this, as you will need to update your formatter configuration, if you are using it.

 ```elixir
 defmodule MyApp.Resource do